mcuntz/mcplot/docs/html/_sources/full_example.rst

 Commented Example
 =================

-Here is a fully commented example that uses most of the class and functions of :mod:`mcplot`.
-The example focuses on class functionality and not on esthetics.
+Here is a fully commented example that uses most of the class methods and functions of :mod:`mcplot`.
+The example focuses on class functionality and not on aesthetics.

 The example reads a file with `pandas`_ that can be written as: